grafana/mimir/docs/sources/mimir/operators-guide/deploy-grafana-mimir/getting-started-helm-charts/_index.md

        tls:
          # empty, disabled.
    ```

+   > **Note:** You can use `helm show values grafana/mimir-distributed` to see all configurable parameters for helm install.
+   > However, refrain from copy and paste the whole thing because all parameters default value are already set and you should only
+   > override the parameter that you want to change.
+Likewise, `values.yaml` from `operations/helm/charts/mimir-distributed/values.yaml`
+   > must be used only for matching helm chart version because it is not guaranteed to be backward compatible.

    An ingress enables you to externally access a Kubernetes cluster.
    Replace _`<ingress-host>`_ with a suitable hostname that DNS can resolve